fpozzobon/webstomp-obs/README.md

 ### Client

-A client instance can and should be created through `stompobs.client` or `stompobs.over`
+A client instance can and should be created through `webstompobs.client` or `webstompobs.over`

 #### connect